kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/ItemSecurity.md

 |<img src='/Assests/Security/Media/OneLakeShareWarehouse.png' width='800' height='350'>|
 | ----------- |

 * If no additional permissions are selected - The shared recipient by default receives "Read" permission, which only allows the recipient to connect to the SQL analytics endpoint, the equivalent of CONNECT permissions in SQL Server.

-> :warning: **Warning:** The shared recipient will not be able to query any table or view or execute any function or stored procedure unless they are provided access to objects within the Warehouse using T-SQL GRANT statement.
+The shared recipient will not be able to query any table or view or execute any function or stored procedure unless they are provided access to objects within the Warehouse using T-SQL GRANT statement.

 * If "Read all data using SQL" is selected ("ReadData" permissions)- The shared recipient can read all the database objects within the Warehouse.
 ReadData is the equivalent of db_datareader role in SQL Server.
 If you want to further restrict and provide granular access to some objects within the Warehouse, you can do this using T-SQL GRANT/REVOKE/DENY statements.
 * In the SQL analytics endpoint of the Lakehouse, "Read all SQL Endpoint data" is equivalent to "Read all data using SQL".